A guide to basic machine stitches and sewing techniques.

 Another basic stitch type available on almost all machines made in the last 50 years (i.e. not very old Singers!) is Zig-zag.
 This stitch has many uses, both practical and decorative.
 Its most common use is to neaten raw edges.
 Zig-zag has two separate dimensions (length and width) and you should experiment to find out the effect that altering these measures has on the stitch.
 I think about zig-zag as a spring – when wide and short, it is tightly coiled but when long and narrow, it’s like stretching out the spring!

 When neatening edges, adjust the stitch to suit the fabric.
 It should be fairly short so it wraps the edge preventing fraying.
-My ‘go-to’ setting is width 4.0mm and length 1-1.5mm but I sometimes need to tweak this.
-A top tension of about ‘3’ is good for most fabrics but you will need to check this every time on a spare piece of your fabric.
+My ‘go-to’ setting is width 5.0mm and length 1-1.5mm but I sometimes need to tweak this.
+A top tension of about ‘3.5 or 4’ is good for most fabrics but you will need to check this every time on a spare piece of your fabric.
 The stitch should lie flat without puckering or bunching up the fabric.

 2. Sewing Stretch Fabrics

 Another common use of zig-zag is for seaming stretch fabrics.
 Most machines will have specific stretch stitches, but ordinary zig-zag will do the job just as well.
-This time, use the narrowest width possible and test to make sure it will ‘give’ with the fabric without bursting.
+This time, use the narrowest width possible so it almost looks straight and test to make sure it will ‘give’ with the fabric without bursting.